 Now the question is what happened to that iridium electrode?
 Did it burn away or did it separate and work its way through the engine – maybe damaging a turbine blade along the way?

-Next is a Piper Chieftain powered by Lycoming LTIO-540 engines with data from a JPI 760 twin with a 2 sec sample rate.
+Next is a Piper Chieftain powered by Lycoming LTIO-540 engines, with data from a JPI 760 twin with a 2-second sample rate.
 Here’s a typical short flight with EGTs and CHTs for both engines.

 Our client reported surging from the left engine, along with trouble achieving LOP in cruise without sending the TIT up to the redline.
 Here’s the L engine during cruise with FF in bold.

 Our client had already done some troubleshooting.
-They noticed that FF was a little low in the climb so they bench tested the fuel control unit and bumped up mid range FF a bit.
-That’s when the engine started searching.
+They noticed that FF was a little low in the climb, so they bench-tested the fuel control unit and bumped up mid-range FF a bit.
+That’s when the engine started surging.
 They thought it was an upper deck issue and replaced all the hoses, but the surging continued.
-And they reported that mag checks were all good.
+They reported that mag checks were all good.

-But the data shows that the EGT’s are jumpy even as fuel flow is relatively stable.
+However, the data shows that the EGTs are jumpy even as fuel flow is relatively stable.
 That suggests weak spark, and because it’s happening on all cylinders, it suggests a mag problem.
 We asked for a LOP mag check.
-They skipped that step and pulled the mag and found that timing had drifted 4° because of war points.
+They skipped that step and pulled the mag and found that timing had drifted 4° because of worn points.
 They also found a problem with the coil.
 It would test OK when it was cold, but as soon as the coil got warm, the resistance jumped off the charts.

 We’ll finish this month with a Cessna 414 powered by Continental TSIO-520 engines and data from a JPI 960 twin with a 1q second sample rate.
 This is a typical 3 hour flight with EGTs and CHTs for each engine.